pandas-dev/pandas/doc/source/series.rst

     >>> type(ts)
     <class 'pandas.core.series.TimeSeries'>

-An alternate constructor, :func:`Series.fromValue`, is also available to facilitate creating a Series composed of a single value:
+Series can also be constructed from a single value, though it is necessary in this case to pass an index so it knows how long to make the resulting Series.

 ::

-    >>> Series.fromValue(1, index=labels)
+    >>> Series(1, index=labels)
     a    1
     b    1
     c    1